 I'm looking at some sort of trench foundation, but that means a lot of concrete and it's all got to be manhandled.
 I can just about get a micro digger in, it's the concrete that's the problem.

-I'm starting to wonder about block foundations rather than poured concrete, just to make it all managable.
+I'm starting to wonder about block foundations rather than poured concrete, just to make it all manageable.
 If I just build on paving slabs on the surface it will probably float away one dark and stormy night.

-So, any ideas..
-I'm concerned blockwork foundations will 'bend' over time distorting the shed and preventing the roof from rolling off, if I make the shed stronger, I will then have made it heavier, so risking bending the foundations and I'm back to square one.
+So, any ideas...
+I'm concerned blockwork foundations will 'bend' overtime distorting the shed and preventing the roof from rolling off, if I make the shed stronger, I will then have made it heavier, so risking bending the foundations and I'm back to square one.

 shed size: 5.4m x 2.7x by 3.9m at the ridge (18' x 9' x 12'h)

 p.s.
 I'm a professional engineer.. electronics... feel free to get technical.